weiDeAnjun/notes/README.md

 # notes
-Use 01 to make world more and more true kind and beautiful (●ˇ∀ˇ●)
+Use 01 to make world more and more true kind and beautiful  ( •̀ ω •́ )✧